Angela-Mari/dailydiaryhub/README.md

 This web app is currently deployed on [heroku](https://dailydiaryhub.herokuapp.com/).

 ## Goals
+* Migrate to AWS
+  * Working on deploying a smaller build to AWS and then will deply this one
 * Improve UI, currently is too simplistic
-* Improve security of build (might have exposed enviornmental variables 🙀)
-* Migrate to AWS

 ## Future Features
 * Image upload
 * Multiple pages